What a No-Contest Clause Does

 A.R.S. § 14-2517The Probable Cause Exception

-Arizona does not give no-contest clauses unlimited power.
+Under Arizona law, no-contest clauses do not have unlimited power.
 If the person contesting the will had probable cause, meaning a reasonable basis for believing the challenge had merit, the penalty clause cannot be enforced against them.
-This protects people who raise legitimate concerns about fraud, undue influence, or lack of testamentary capacity.